Agentpuggles/Agentpuggles/README.md

 **🔥 What I've Been Working On:**

-- 📦 **Completing Hack The Box machines** - Sharpening my penetration testing skills one box at a time
+- 📦 **Completing Hack The Box machines** - Sharpening my penetration testing skills and completing fun boxes
 - 🖥️ **Securing Proxmox infrastructure** - Hardening virtualization environment and implementing security best practices
 - 🌐 **Network security for game servers** - Configuring firewalls, implementing DDoS protection, and securing hosting infrastructure
 - 🏠 **Home lab expansion** - Building and testing new attack/defense scenarios in a controlled environment